Ep 267 | The Failed 'Assassination' of Katie Hopkins | The Glenn Beck Podcast

 machines where they put gas in and

+you can melt metal with.
 They took one of those to him.

 Yeah, a welding torch.
+A welding torch.

 They took that to him.

-Another lady, they shot her husband in front of her and the children and the child went to get her piggy bank to give to the gang to ask them to leave her mummy to live.
+Another lady, they shot her husband in front of her and the children and the child went to get her piggy bank to give. to the gang to ask them to leave her mummy to live.

 And the lady buried her husband and then gave birth to their first son the next day.
+I mean the story is a lady whose face was blown off and she had it rebuilt.

-It's all there, it's all documented in my documentary, Homelands, or Plasmord, which means murder in place, murder of the farms.
+It's all there, it's all documented in my documentary, Homelands or Plasmord, which means murder in place, murder of the farms.

 And the white crosses on the hillside represent each farmer that has been killed and butchered by these gangs.
+And it is terrifying, it is vengeful and it is the biggest,

 strongest kept silence because people have to pretend that South Africa is a success story.
+And I also spent time in the slums.

-White families, and I'm not saying it's not possible for white families to live that way, but white families, because they can't work, because of this, if you own a business, you have to hand it over to the government.
+White families, and I'm not saying it's not possible for white families to live that way, but white families, because they can't work, because of this, if you own a business, you had to hand it over to the government.

-Land expropriation without compensation, which means we're taking your farm.
+Land expropriation without compensation, which means, we're taking your farm.

-And the thing that is never understood, I don't care what color you are, you can understand that a farm doesn't farm itself.
+And the thing that is never understood, I don't care what color you are, you can can understand that a farm doesn't farm itself.

-Trees that formerly were dripping with avocados and walnuts, they just go onto those farms once they've expropriated them and they just pillage, pillage the roof of the farm building, pillage the tires from the tractor, pillage the metalwork out of machinery, then the farm disappears and collapses, which is why Zimbabwe is now the bread, it used to be the breadbasket and is now barren.
+Trees that formerly were dripping with avocados and walnuts, they just go onto those farms once they've expropriated them and they just pillage, pillage the roof off the farm building, pillage the tires from the tractor, pillage the metalwork out of machinery, then the farm disappears and collapses, which is why Zimbabwe is now the bread, it used to be the breadbasket and is now barren because land doesn't farm itself.

 Correct.

-And so I spent a lot of time with those people.
+And so I spent a a lot of time with those people.
+It changed me fundamentally and forever.

 And the biggest sort of the thing I carry with me in my heart is the big boars of South Africa, these big, powerful white men who say we will die in our boots for the love of the land.

-And what was so interesting yesterday with Charlie was that Pete stood up there and said Charlie died in his boots.
+And what was so interesting yesterday with Charlie was that Pete stood up there and said, Charlie died in his boots.
+And so for me, so many threads of time are weaving weaving themselves together.

-And I couldn't be more proud that 80 plus a million Americans voted in President Donald J.
+And I couldn't be more proud that 80 plus a million Americans voted in President Donald J. Trump and that he has recognized, with the help of Elon Musk, recognised the South Africans' plight.

 And after five years of waiting, that was quite a moment for many of us.
+But has anything happened?
+No, it is.

 I could go there again and film the same thing again.
+They sleep.

 I mean, if I could show you and take you, I mean, you can watch the documentary.
+But so they have houses.

 So I slept in these homesteads.
+It's terrifying.

-and they've ripped out the ceilings so there's rafters they have ladders up to the rafters they have slam doors from the kitchen to the bedroom so that if they are attacked the children know they get up those ladders and get into the rafters they have their guns in the rafters so that the father or the mother can try and protect the kids and shoot downwards in their own homes.
+They have slam doors from the kitchen to the bedroom so that if they are attacked, the children know they get up those ladders and get into the rafters.

-You know, I had a young son when I went and he's older now, but you know, he used to think monsters would come at night.
+You know, I had a young son when I went and he's older now, but he used to think monsters would come at night.
+You know, mom, there's a boogeyman under my bed.

-But in South Africa, at night is when the monsters come.
+But in South Africa at night is when the monsters come.
+And it is a very frightening place.

 It seems to me to be the same kind of philosophy that we're dealing with here in America with